CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/webhooks.md

     In Rahti the default branch name is `master`.
 Branches named otherwise (e.g. GitHub's default value `main`) will be ignored, so make sure that both sides use the same branch name.

 There are few types of formats supported: Generic, GitHub, GitLab and Bitbucket.
-This means that if the source code of the application is in Gitlab, the Gitlab URL type is the one that should be filled in in Gitlab's side.
+This means that if the source code of the application is in Gitlab, the Gitlab URL type is the one that should be filled in Gitlab's side.

 ![Triggers](../img/trigger.drawio.svg)